Arriving & Departing

 - Call ahead.
 Contact your cruise line before arriving at Port Everglades to verify your schedule and terminal information.
 This is especially important if severe weather threatens.

-- Cruise lines ask that you board at least two hours prior to departure.
-However, most do not begin check-in before 11 a.m.
+- Arrive at the Port after 11:30 a.m. to avoid traffic.
+Cruise lines ask that you board at least two hours prior to departure.

 - Bring government-issued photo ID.
 Anyone18-years-old and older must produce a government-issued photo ID at the security checkpoint.